 🚱 How Do Contaminants & Pollutants Get Into My Drinking Water Well?

 There are several ways that contaminants and pollutants can get into private well water systems:

-- From surface runoff, such as from rainfall or snow melt, seeping underground, or washing contaminants into the well system (bacteria, heavy metals, and chemicals can all enter well water this way).
+- From surface runoff, such as from rainfall or snow melt, underground seepage, or washing contaminants into the well system.
+Harmful bacteria, heavy metals, and chemicals can all enter well water this way).

-- From human activities like mining and power production (radionuclides can enter well water through these methods).
+- From human activities like mining and power production.
+Radionuclides, chemicals, and heavy metals can enter well water as a result of human activity.

-- Through septic tank leakage, especially if a well is incorrectly positioned too close to a septic tank (coliform bacteria like E. Coli and other microorganisms can enter a private well in this manner).
+- Through leaking septic tanks or animal waste disposal systems, especially if a well is incorrectly positioned too close to one of these systems.
+Coliform bacteria like E. Coli and other microorganisms can enter a private well in this manner.

 ☣️ Natural vs Unnatural Contaminants